AdobeDocs/analytics-platform.en/help/getting-started/aa-vs-cja/mapping-data-ims-orgs.md

 ---
 # Cross-IMS data mapping

+This article outlines how to map data from reports suites in multiple IMS organisations to report suites, and ultimately datasets, in one IMS organization.

-The Analytics source connector can only ingest data from Adobe Analytics report suites that belong to the same organization for which you are entitled to use Customer Journey Analytics.
-The *Cross-IMS data mapping* feature is a feature to map Analytics data from multiple IMS organizations and provides a solution for this limitation.
+The Analytics source connector ingests data from Adobe Analytics report suites within a single organization by default. *Cross-IMS data mapping* is a feature to map Analytics data from multiple IMS organizations and provides a solution for this limitation.
 The process to enable this feature is outlined in this article.

 ## Scenario